Magnesium Powder for Sleep: What Actually Works (and What's a Waste of Money)

 A 2025 randomized, placebo-controlled trial enrolled 155 adults with self-reported poor sleep quality and gave them 250 mg of elemental magnesium as bisglycinate daily.
 The result: magnesium bisglycinate modestly but measurably improved insomnia severity compared to placebo.
 Glycine itself has independent calming properties, which is why this form pulls double duty as a magnesium powder for sleep.

-If you're looking for a powdered magnesium for sleep that you can mix into water before bed, glycinate is the most well-rounded option.
+If you're looking for a powdered magnesium for sleep that you can mix into water before bed, glycinate as a sleep supplement is the most well-rounded option.

 Magnesium L-Threonate